What to look out for when buying an espresso machine

 Buying an espresso machine is probably the most nerve wracking and expensive part of setting up a café.
 When fitting out a new venue there is so much to think about – interior features, furniture, and cooking equipment all jostle for your time and money.
 Strangely, people often manage to get all of this stuff right and then realise that the bit of kit that is making the biggest profit margin is the same one that they no longer have any cash for.

 In a previous article we looked at buying grinders and in that I emphasised just how important it was not to scrimp on them.
-The same is true of espresso machines.
+The same is true of espresso vending machines.
 I would always recommend to buy the machine first and then work everything else out around that, even if it means people sitting on packing crates.
 That is not to say you need the most expensive thing on the market to make good coffee, but certainly spending a bit more can have a big impact on your ability to make hassle-free, delicious coffees.
 Check out our range of barista-style espresso machines.

 Brand new versus second-hand espresso machines

 I wouldn’t even think of buying a second hand car without knowing a good mechanic, and the same is true of an espresso machine.
-There can be some seriously expensive problems lurking within an otherwise decent looking second hand machine, so unless you have access to reliable and trustworthy espresso engineers.
+There can be some seriously expensive problems lurking within an otherwise decent looking second hand coffee machine, so unless you have access to reliable and trustworthy espresso engineers.
 Always get someone qualified to check your potential purchase is behaving itself.
 Remember also that although an engineer might tell you whether a machine was working ok, only a competent barista can tell you if it can make nice drinks.

 If you can’t stump up for new then it pays to bear a few things in mind.